 The college was among the first to recognize the science of education in 1872, when it began offering education courses.
 Sociology was added to the curriculum in 1899, only six years after the University of Chicago established the first academic department of sociology in the United States.
 Cornell's department of geology is the oldest in Iowa, with course offerings dating to 1855.

 One Course At A Time

-In 1978 Cornell became the second college in the nation to adopt the block plan, or One Course At A Time, an academic calendar in which students devote themselves to just one subject for three-and-a-half-week course terms.
+Along with its commitment to the preservation of the best of the old, Cornell has been willing to adopt innovative changes.
+One-hundred-twenty-five years after its founding but in the same pioneering spirit, in 1978 Cornell faculty adopted the block plan, or One Course At A Time, an academic calendar in which students devote themselves to just one subject for three-and-a-half-week course terms.

 Today, Cornell College is a thriving liberal arts institution firmly ensconced on several influential “best colleges” lists.
 Students here choose from more than 40 academic majors and pre-professional programs, or design their own major.
 In small classes, Cornellians immerse themselves in the exploration of knowledge and understanding—one course at a time.